-2. Scott H. Hammer, MD, New York-Presbyterian/ Columbia University Medical Center (Chair)
+2. Scott M. Hammer, M.D., New York-Presbyterian/ Columbia University Medical Center (Chair)

-5. Adolfo Garcia-Sastre, PhD, Icahn School of Medicine at Mount Sinai
+4. Adolfo Garcia-Sastre, Ph.D., Icahn School of Medicine at Mount Sinai

-7. Sharon Nachman, MD, Renaissance School of Medicine at Stony Brook
+6. Sharon Nachman, M.D., Renaissance School of Medicine at Stony Brook

 The Task Force’s independent review of any federally authorized COVID-19 vaccine will help address publicly reported concerns about the scientific process and rush to market.
 The Task Force will rely on numerous data sources including public information and the findings of expert third party independent organizations.
 In addition, they will provide for the involvement and/or input of regional/local clinical and other leadership representative of all areas of the state.
 The Task Force will advise on the vaccine safety profile, legal authority to withhold vaccine, and clinical best practices if New York State must withhold or pause distribution of the vaccine.
 The group will also advise New York State as to the implications of a vaccine being released under an FDA EUA.